kitty624/JA2-v1.13-7609-GameDir/README.md

 - it's based on the latest commit before svn to gitHub migration (Oct 27, 2020) and contains all bugfixes up to this date

-- of course the SCI also contains the exe, the standard 7609-exe
+- of course the SCI also contains the exe, the standard 7609-exe (plus UB and MapEditor for 7609)